 Regardless of your instructional style or course format, you have control of the learning experience with your blend of adaptive and non-adaptive assignments to provide:

 ALEKS is rooted in research and analytics.
 It was developed by cognitive scientists, software engineers, mathematicians, and educators who wanted to break the mold of standardized assessments and traditional classrooms.
 Using groundbreaking research in Knowledge Space Theory, these pioneers in adaptive learning designed an efficient way to measure students’ knowledge to provide them with a personalized, meaningful learning experience.

-Each student has a unique knowledge state that consists of the topics she knows, doesn’t know, and is ready to learn.
-As students work in ALEKS, their knowledge state GROWS with learning and can shrink when they forget.
-Instead of relying on self-evaluation or a one-size-fits all model, ALEKS creates an efficient, personalized path through the course content based on each student’s unique knowledge state.
+Each student has a unique knowledge state that consists of the topics he or she knows, doesn’t know, and is ready to learn.
+As students work in ALEKS, their knowledge state grows with learning and can shrink when they forget.
+Instead of relying on self-evaluation or a one-size-fits-all model, ALEKS creates an efficient, personalized path through the course content based on each student’s unique knowledge state.

 Knowledge spaces are mathematical structures that model how the feasible knowledge states in a subject connect.
-ALEKS utilizes this model to dynamically map out a unique learning path for each student to get her from her initial knowledge state to the full knowledge state, or mastery of the subject.
-The image here represents all the possible learning paths for a Beginning Algebra course.
-Your average course has over a trillion feasible knowledge states.
+ALEKS utilizes this model to dynamically map out a unique learning path for each student to get him or her from initial knowledge state to full knowledge state, or mastery of the subject.
+This image represents all the possible learning paths for a Beginning Algebra course.
+The average course has over a trillion feasible knowledge states.